GraphQL Reports API Access

 There are different ways of interacting with the Anchore Enterprise Reports GraphQL API.
 The following sections highlight two different options for exploring the Anchore Enterprise Reports GraphQL schema with a few examples.

-One of the ways of exploring and testing a GraphQL schema is by using GraphiQL.
-Anchore Enterprise Reports Service has GraphiQL built-in to the service and enabled by default.
+One of the ways of exploring and testing a GraphQL schema is by using a web based interface - GraphiQL.
+GraphiQL is built-in to the API service and enabled by default in Anchore Enterprise.

 To access it in a running Anchore Enterprise deployment, open one of the following urls in a browser: